 Design Is a Job.
 30 Honest Quotes by Mike MonteiroDesign Is a Job.
 30 Honest Quotes by Mike Monteiro Fresh set of quotes about design based on book "Design Is a Job" by Mike Monteiro, the co-founder of Mule Design about benefits and pitfalls of design process.

-For plenty of people design is a synonym of art.
+For plenty of people, design is a synonym for art.
 And for some creative guys who do not make their living or their business that way, it perhaps is.
-However, for those who decide on making design their job solving problems and pains, it obtains other perspective and requires different approach.
-Sometimes it becomes a great discovery what a goal-centred activity design is and how many problems can be solved with it, far more than just aesthetic satisfaction.
+However, for those who decide on making design their job solving problems and pains, it obtains other perspectives and requires a different approach.
+Sometimes it becomes a great discovery what a goal-centered activity design is and how many problems can be solved with it, far more than just aesthetic satisfaction.
 It is vitally important to understand that from the first steps on the path to avoid disappointment and achieve access.

 A designer requires honest feedback and real criticism, and that’s not going to happen in a realm where colleagues or clients are worried about crushing the spirit of a magical being.
 The sparkly fog of affirmation gets in the way.

 Clients will always ask you to make their logo bigger, prescribe solutions, and ask you to do things that will make you smack your forehead.
 You can roll your eyes at how much they don’t understand about design or you can roll up your sleeves and begin practising your craft by helping them clarify what they need.